fighterkabir/cse15l-lab-report/lab-report-1-week-2.md

 ![Image](keysprocess.png)

-After this step, you know have a private key and a public key on your computer, but we then need to copy the public key onto the remote server.
+After this step, you now have a private key and a public key on your computer, but we then need to copy the public key onto the remote server.
 Here is how the commands look for that portion:

 ![Image](keysprocess2.png)